 See the applicant requirements on the Douglas County Clerk's Elections webpage here.

 Your county may also need paid student election judges for the November 3 general election!

 High school juniors and seniors (ages 16 and 17) may be needed to work at polling places as paid student election judges.
 Being a student election judge provides students with valuable experience in grassroots democracy and enables them to earn money for working election day.

 See what qualifications are required of paid student election judge applicants, such as being a U.S. citizen, read additional information about serving as a student election judge, and download the Student Election Judge Application form on the Colorado Secretary of State's web site.

-Don't forget to sign your ballot.
-You can mail or drop off your ballot at any of your county's 24-hour drop boxes.
+Don't forget to sign your ballot envelope (Do NOT sign your ballot).
+You can mail your ballot.
+After about 8 days before the election, drop off your ballot at any of your county's drop-off locations instead of mailing it.